balcortex/100_days_code_web_development/README.md

 ## Day 036 - 2023/10/08

 Apparently, I already know the basics to build my first web page, so I was given my first major task: designing (by imitation) a web page.
 My first approach was to define the main sections.

+## Day 037 - 2023/10/09

+Today I worked on the header section of the webpage.
+I used an unordered list (without bullets) with the flexbox layout and set the margin-left to auto on the header-logo item to separate it from the links